Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

-- Help the person get exercise each day, limit naps, and make sure the person gets enough rest at night.
+- Help the person get exercise (PDF, 850K) each day, limit naps, and make sure the person gets enough rest at night.
 Being overly tired can increase late-afternoon and nighttime restlessness.

 - Plan activities that use more energy early in the day.
 For example, try bathing in the morning or having the largest family meal in the middle of the day.

 - Set a quiet, peaceful mood in the evening to help the person relax.
 Keep the lights low, try to reduce the noise levels, and play soothing music if he or she enjoys it.

 - Try to have the person go to bed at the same time each night.
 A bedtime routine, such as reading out loud, also may help.

 - Limit caffeine.

 - Use nightlights in the bedroom, hall, and bathroom.